agarapati/ml1/README.md

 * Predict the response time (or may total incident duration) based on location, distance to fire station, number of units responding (or any other available features).

 * Identify when incidents are most likely to occur to inform staffing decisions at fire stations.

+* Sub-question: Predict alarm rates based on day of the week or the hour of the day to allow for planning of personnel staffing resources.